 The Senate Utilities Committee voted 8-2 in favor of the bill, though it would no longer require utilities to stockpile a 90-day supply of coal and pass those costs along to ratepayers.

-Sen. Jim Merritt, R-Indianapolis, the committee chairman, offered the amendment that scraped the 90-day requirement.
+Sen. Jim Merritt, R-Indianapolis, the committee chairman, offered the amendment that scrapped the 90-day requirement.
 The amendment also did away with language requiring utilities to keep their coal plants completely operational, even if they planned to close them in the near future.

 The amendment, which was adopted on a voice vote, also would move up the law’s sunset date by four months—to Dec.
 31, 2020.